-With the release of new insurance coverage estimates from surveys conducted by the U.S. Census Bureau, the Agency for Healthcare Research and Quality, and the Centers for Disease Control and Prevention, SHADAC recently updated our annual brief “Comparing Federal Government Surveys that Count the Uninsured.”
+With the release of new insurance coverage estimates from surveys conducted by the U.S. Census Bureau, the Agency for Healthcare Research and Quality (AHRQ), and the Centers for Disease Control and Prevention (CDC), SHADAC has updated our annual “Comparing Federal Government Surveys that Count the Uninsured” brief.

-This brief provides an annual update to comparisons of uninsurance estimates from four federal surveys1:
+The brief provides an annual update to comparisons of uninsurance estimates from four federal surveys:

 - The American Community Survey (ACS)

 - The Medical Expenditure Panel Survey - Household Component (MEPS-HC)

 - The National Health Interview Survey (NHIS)